Chen-Yang-Liu/Chen-Yang-Liu.github.io/_pages/includes/pub.md

 # 📝 Publications
-My research lies at the intersection of computer vision, generative AI, and earth observation, with a particular focus on Vision-Language Models & AI Agents, Generative AI & World Models, and Vision Foundation Models.
+My research lies at the intersection of computer vision and earth observation, with a particular focus on **Vision-Language Models & AI Agents, Generative AI & World Models, and Vision Foundation Models**.

 My full paper list can be found at <a href='https://scholar.google.com/citations?user=jBnA45cAAAAJ'><img src="https://img.shields.io/badge/Google%20Scholar-orange"></a>.
 Some selected papers: